JosephTse3/cse15l-lab-reports/LabReport1.md

 ## Absolute Path

 `/Users/josephtse/CSE8B/CSE15L`
+`/Users/josephtse`
+`/Users/josephtse/CSE8B/CSE15L/lecture1/messages`

 ## Explanation

 `cd`

-I got this output because when you have no arguments accompanying the cd command in the terminal, what it does is it just moves you back a directory, or going back to the parent directory.
+I got this output because when you have no arguments accompanying the cd command in the terminal, what it does is move you to the home directory, or going back to the parent directory.

 This output is not an error.